Brennall/HFH-SRD/Chapter02.md

 | 5th         |	7           |
 | 6th         |	10          |

 Spellsingers recover their spell points in the same way spellcasters recover their daily spell castings, by spending eight hours resting without interruption and one hour concentrating on prayer or study.
 Spell points can only be recovered by resting once every 24 hours.
 Spellsingers can also tap ambient magic to fuel their spells without expending their own SPs.
-See p.
-XX of the Heroic Magic chapter for details on tapping ambient magic.
+See [Tapping Power](chapter06.md#tapping-power) of the Heroic Magic chapter for details on tapping ambient magic.

 Like other eldritch casters, a spellsinger’s spell selection is limited to the spells in his repertoire.
 A spellsinger’s repertoire can include a number of spells up to the number and level of spells listed for his level, increased by his Intelligence bonus, and functions exactly like an arcane/eldritch caster’s repertoire in all respects.
 Unlike other casters, however, spellsingers can cast spells that are not in their repertoire by extemporaneously singing spells.
-See p.
-XX of the Heroic Magic chapter for details on extemporaneous spellsinging.
+See [Extemporaneous Spellsinging](chapter06.md#extemporaneous-spellsinging) of the Heroic Magic chapter for details on extemporaneous spellsinging.

 When an elven spellsinger reaches 5th level (Spellbinder), she may begin to research spells, scribe magical scrolls, and brew potions.
 Elven spellsingers may collect and use divine power as clerics in order to fuel their magical research.
 When an elven spellsinger reaches 9th level (Spellsinger), she is able to create more powerful magic items such as weapons, rings, and staffs.